Updated/reviewed by the authors, July 2017.

 Some new SD-OCT instruments (Spectralis HRA-OCT, Heidelberg Engineering, Inc., Heidelberg, Germany; Spectral OCT/SLO, Opko/OTI, Inc., Miami, FL) are equipped with this method, which simultaneously captures digital funduscopic images (infrared, red free autofluorescence, FA and ICGA) and OCT images from the same light source.
 This enables clinicians to correlate the two images pixel by pixel and allows a detailed topographic survey and tomographic retinal structures.(69) In AMD, these devices are used especially in studies attempting to correlate OCT and autofluorescence in GA.(70-71)

 Displaying the Choroid with Depth-Enhanced Optical Imaging OCT

-The principle of OCT requires penetration of the emitted beam through the structures observed before being received for analysis.
+The principle of OCT requires penetration of the emitted laser beam through the retinal and choroidal structures before being received for analysis.
 Thus, with the standard technique, images of the full-thickness retina to the RPE, Bruch’s membrane and choroid immediately adjacent space can be obtained, but the remainder of the choroid is beyond the capabilities of the instrument.
-To study this layer, Spaide developed a system consisting of an approximating scanner to the eye for multiple inverted images that then are processed to obtain a higher quality image in which the choroid can be seen in greater depth.
+To study this layer, Spaide developed a system in which the focus of the retinal scan is displaced to the choroid in a way that multiple inverted images are processed to obtain a higher quality image in which the choroid can be seen in greater depth.
 Several diseases have been studied using this technique.
 This technique may be relevant for studying wet AMD associated with RPE detachment and especially in occult CNV, which often cannot be visualized with conventional OCT.
-40,41,73-76
+(40,42,72-74)

 New Prototypes: High-Speed Resolution Ultrahigh OCT